aaditya29/DNAgnosis/explanation.md

 ---

-### Types of Regulator Genes

-1. **Repressor Genes**

-   - Produce proteins that **block transcription** of specific genes.
-   - Example: In bacteria, the **lac repressor** binds to the operator region of the lac operon to prevent lactose-digesting enzymes from being made when lactose is absent.

-2. **Activator Genes**

-   - Encode proteins that **enhance transcription** of specific genes.
-   - Example: The **CAP protein** in E. coli helps RNA polymerase bind to DNA when glucose levels are low, activating alternative sugar metabolism.

-3. **Transcription Factor Genes**

-   - Often found in eukaryotes, they encode proteins that bind to **promoter** or **enhancer** regions of DNA to regulate transcription.
-   - Can act as activators or repressors depending on context.

-4. **Regulator RNA Genes**

-   - Some regulator genes don’t encode proteins at all, but RNA molecules that regulate gene expression (e.g., **miRNAs**, **lncRNAs**).
-   - These RNAs may degrade mRNA or prevent translation.

----

 ### How Do Regulator Genes Work?

 Most regulatory control happens at the **transcriptional level**—before a gene is transcribed into mRNA.
 Here’s how a typical regulator gene works: